Are You Being Micro Managed or Being Kept in the Dark?

 To effectively communicate with your colleagues, team or manager who are caught up in too much detail and who are asking you too many questions, ask them these questions to assist them with seeing the big picture:

-- “What is your intention…?” eg. What is your intention for this project?
+- “What is your outcome…?” eg. What is your outcome for this project?

 - “What is your objective…?”